SimonDiLeoGIT/SimonDiLeoGIT/README.md

 ## About Me:

-I'm web frontend developer learning to be a fullstak developer. <b>
+I'm web frontend developer learning to be a fullstak developer. </b>
 Now I work with

 <div>